LeonardoJaques/knife/README.md

   4 - Where to run test: Node
   5 - Where to place tests: Alongside
   6 - When to run test: Upon Save

+-- Mock Http
+  - https://json-schema.org/ ->> JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
+  -